-Caitlin Dean is a litigation attorney in Fish’s New York* office, where she focuses her practice on complex patent, trade dress, and trade secret litigation in U.S. district courts and the ITC spanning a diverse array of industries, including computer software and hardware, energy, and pharmaceuticals, including Hatch-Waxman litigation.
+Caitlin Dean focuses her practice on complex patent, trade dress, and trade secret litigation in U.S. District Courts and the International Trade Commission spanning a diverse array of industries, including computer software and hardware, energy, and pharmaceuticals, including Hatch-Waxman litigation.

 In addition to her intellectual property practice, Caitlin maintains an active pro bono practice representing clients facing removal proceedings in immigration court.